Senior Strategist for Leadership Education and Williams Professor of Theology and Christian Ministry, Duke Divinity School

 Gregory Jones is a leader and strategist whose creative engagement has helped institutions across the world to create transformational resource models.
 Greg’s global imagination has guided business, education, and religious leaders in Africa, Asia, Europe and the United States.
-Greg has a particular gift for incubating talent, ideas, and networks.
-He is passionate about re-shaping cultures within and across organizations and has coined the term ‘traditioned innovation’ to capture how he re-framescomplex challenges to seize significant opportunities.
+He has a particular gift for incubating talent, ideas, and networks.
+He is passionate about re-shaping cultures within and across organizations and has coined the term ‘traditioned innovation’ to capture how he re-frames complex challenges to seize significant opportunities.

-Greg currently serves as the Executive Vice President and Provost of Baylor University.
-He also serves as Senior Fellow of the Fuqua-Coach K Center for Leadership and Ethics at Duke University.
-Previously he has served as the Ruth W. and A. Morris Williams, Jr. Professor at Duke Divinity School, and as Senior Strategist for Leadership Education at Duke Divinity.
+Jones currently serves as Senior Fellow of the Fuqua/Coach K Center on Leadership and Ethics (COLE) at Duke University, as the Ruth W. and A. Morris Williams, Jr. Professor at Duke Divinity School, and as Senior Strategist for Leadership Education at Duke Divinity.
 He also has served in many other leadership roles at Duke, including as Duke University’s Vice President and Vice Provost for Global Strategy and Programs.
 Greg served for thirteen years as Dean of Duke’s Divinity School (1997-2010) where he led the institution to a significant expansion of resources, networks and impact.
 Greg is a gifted speaker, a noted writer, and a trusted advisor who helps leaders imagine new possibilities and shape cultures for organizational success and productivity.